3-Season Room vs 4-Season Room: Which is Right for Your Okanagan Home?

 Why Choose Okanagan Patio Covers

-We’ve been building outdoor living spaces in the Okanagan for decades.
+We’ve been building outdoor living spaces in the Okanagan since 2005 — more than 1,500 projects and counting.
 That local experience matters when you’re dealing with our specific climate, building codes, and site conditions.

 Local Expertise